 Bergamo is a city in Italy's Lombardy region located at the foot of the Bergamo Alps in the north of the country.
 It has a population of about 120,000.
 It can be divided into two parts - the first is the quiet Upper Town (Città Alta), where the historic center and most of the monuments are located, and the second is Città Bassa, which is the more modern face of Bergamo, noisy, businesslike, full of busy streets, though also with interesting monuments and attractions.
-These two parts of Bergamo are connected by a historic electric train.
+These two parts of Bergamo are connected by a historic electric railroad.

 Bergamo owes its fame and popularity among European tourists to low-cost airlines, which often land at the local airport.
 However, most visitors treat the city as a transfer point for exploring other parts of Italy, especially Milan, less than 50 kilometers away.
 Bergamo is even called the "gateway to Milan" due to the close proximity of the two cities.
 In addition, some of the more popular attractions in northern Italy - Lakes Garda, Como and Iseo - are also nearby.